 Nanotherapeutics – Nanotechnology and Homeland Defense

-In previous articles we have discussed the potential of nanotechnology enabled drug delivery systems such as those offered by Nanoviricides and Bind Therapeutics.
-One private company funded by the United States Department of Defense (USDOD), Nanotherapeutics, is targeting a broad range unique applications with their nanotechnology enabled drug delivery systems.
+In previous articles, we have discussed the potential of nanotechnology-enabled drug delivery systems such as those offered by Nanoviricides and Bind Therapeutics.
+One private company funded by the United States Department of Defense (USDOD), Nanotherapeutics, is targeting a broad range of unique applications with their nanotechnology-enabled drug delivery systems.